๐Ÿ”ฅ๐Ÿ”ฅ๐Ÿ”ฅ Download app DailyDictation on AppStore DailyDictation on Google Play

 On his walk, he meets the two men collecting for the poor, and offers them a large sum of money.

-He goes on to join his nephew at his Christmas party.
+He goes on to join his nephew at a Christmas party.

 The next day when Bob Cratchit comes into work, Scrooge gives him a raise in his salary.